 In the early 15th century, Ratna Lingpa (Ratna gling-pa) compiled the Nyingma Gyubum (rNying-ma rgyud-'bum, Lakhs of Nyingma Tantras), the collection of all dzogchen texts and all the Old Transmission translations of tantras, expanding on Longchenpa's work.

-Jigme Lingpa ('Jigs-med gling-pa mKhyen-brtse 'od-zer), in the late 18th century, revised Longchenpa's Zabmo Nyingtig and made it into Longchen Nyingtig (Klong-chen snying-thig, Longchenpa's Heart Essence Teachings), the main Nyingma dzogchen system practiced today.
+Jigme Lingpa ('Jigs-med gling-pa mKhyen-brtse 'od-zer), in the late 18th century, revealed the mind treasure text (dgongs-gter) Longchen Nyingtig (Klong-chen snying-thig, Longchenpa's Heart Essence Teachings), a condensation of Longchenpa's Nyingtig Yabzhi.
+It has become the main Nyingma dzogchen system practiced today.
 His disciple, the First Dodrubchen (rDo-grub chen 'Jigs-med 'phrin-las 'od-zer), wrote a ritual text of preliminary practices for it, Longchen ngondro (Klong-chen sngon-'gro).

 The Rime Nonsectarian Movement

-Also in the next generation after Jigme Lingpa, of the three main founders of the Rime (nonsectarian movement): Kongtrul (Kong-sprul Yon-tan rgya-mtso), Jamyang-kyentsey-wangpo ('Jam-dbyangs mkhyen-brtse dbang-po), and Mipam ('Ju Mi-pham rgya-mtsho), the latter wrote the main Nyingma commentaries to the major texts.
+Also in the next generation after Jigme Lingpa, of the three main founders of the Rime (nonsectarian movement): Kongtrul (Kong-sprul Yon-tan rgya-mtso), Jamyang Khyentse Wangpo ('Jam-dbyangs mkhyen-brtse dbang-po), and Mipam ('Ju Mi-pham rgya-mtsho), the latter wrote the main Nyingma commentaries to the major texts.

-Chog-gyur Lingpa (mChog-gyur bde chen gling-pa; "Chokgyur Lingpa") was both a disciple and teacher of Kongtrul and Jamyang-kyentsey-wangpo.
+Chog-gyur Lingpa (mChog-gyur bde chen gling-pa; "Chokgyur Lingpa") was both a disciple and teacher of Kongtrul and Jamyang Khyentse Wangpo.
 His terma cycle, Chogling Tersar (mchog-gling gter-gsar; "Chokling Tersar"), is followed by both the Nyingma and Karma Kagyu schools.